bfreskura/kindle_note_parser/README.md

 - Your Bookmark on Location 897 | Added on Wednesday, August 12, 2015 7:33:04 AM
 ```

+### Structure of the Kindle file
+Pay attention to the beginning, and the end of the file.
+Number of empty rows
+must be equal.
+Take a look at the *raw/my_clippings.txt* example.

 ## Which export formats does it support?
 1. Tex (Latex)
   * Given template .tex file, it will export data in the latex file which can be